deengames/ali-the-android/README.md

 - You're a prototype, so you power up as you go
 - Your last body was destroyed, so you start from zero
 - You're also a fantastic engineer, so you can reclaim ancient civilizations' artifacts and integrate them into your system
 - You were sent here because ... well.
 You're the android.
-Your previous, human version came here on a suspicion that The Good Guys are captured a powerful alien and are trying to weaponize it.
+Your previous, human version came here on a suspicion that The Good Guys captured a powerful alien and are trying to weaponize it.
 So he came, and found it, and they used it on him.
 - He didn't die.
 He fused into it and became a hideous creature.
 With all your powers and intelligence at his disposal.
 - Your superiors sent you as an android, because you're the best.
 You have to defeat yourself.
 - Fight hideous mutogenic creatures.
 It's like a narrative horror sci-fi metroidvania roguelike.